Jade Helm 15

 Why the Claim Persists

-The Jade Helm episode illustrates how a real event — a military exercise that was unusual in its geographic scope and civilian integration — can be rapidly transformed into a vehicle for pre-existing fears.
+The Jade Helm episode remains one of the best-documented examples of how a real event — a military exercise that was unusual in its geographic scope and civilian integration — can be rapidly transformed into a vehicle for pre-existing fears.
 The exercise's deliberate secrecy around operational details, intended to preserve training realism, created an information vacuum that was filled with speculation.
-Distrust of federal institutions, particularly among communities that already viewed the Obama administration with suspicion, provided fertile ground.
+Distrust of federal institutions, particularly among communities that already viewed the Obama administration with intense suspicion, provided fertile ground for the narrative to take root and spread rapidly.
+The documented Russian troll farm amplification added a foreign-influence dimension that was not publicly understood until more than a year after the exercise concluded, meaning the conspiratorial framing had a twelve-month head start over any corrective information campaign.
+By the time Senate Intelligence Committee testimony confirmed the Russian role, the Jade Helm conspiracy had been fully integrated into the broader militia and anti-government media ecosystem and was no longer dependent on new amplification to sustain itself.

 Current Verdict